oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 <details><summary><b>If the log is reporting an unexpected error</b></summary>

-You may find that the log is reporitng an error similar to this :
+You may find that the log is reporting an error similar to this :

   ```
   [error]: #0 unexpected error error_class=Aws::S3::Errors::BucketAlreadyExists error="Either the bucket 'TG-FLCOMPAT' in namespace 'oractdemeabdmnative' already exists or you are not authorized to create it"`